MrGG14/Sure-Bet-Strategy-Automatization-/README.md

 # Sure-Bet Strategy Automatization

-Proyect whose final goal is to automate betting strategies in different betting houses and guaranteeing mathematically a positive profitability by [arbitrage](https://en.wikipedia.org/wiki/Arbitrage).
+Project whose final goal is to automate betting strategies in different betting houses and guaranteeing mathematically a positive profitability by [arbitrage](https://en.wikipedia.org/wiki/Arbitrage).

 Odds are obtained through https://the-odds-api.com/, they are supposed to be real-time odds but in practice they aren´t.
 I chose this one since it has a free memeber plan.